wclittle/Rails5-ActionCable-Redux-React-ChatAppExample/README.md

 ..to create a _very simple_ chat app.

-I'll post some more background and motivation as a story on my Medium account at some point, so for now, let's dive right into the setup (I'm assuming you are familiar with Rails/JavaScript):
+If you're curious to learn more, I posted some background/motivation and a code walkthrough on my Medium account [here](https://medium.com/@wclittle/rails5-actioncable-redux-and-react-walking-through-an-example-chat-application-84fced7c5d27).

+Anyway, diving right into the setup (I'm assuming you are familiar with Rails/JavaScript):

 * Make sure you have Ruby 2.2.4, Rails 5.0.0.beta1, and recent versions of NPM, PostgreSQL, and Redis installed (for the Rails stuff, [here's a quick setup tutorial](https://articles.startuprocket.com/how-to-setup-a-mac-to-begin-developing-ruby-on-rails-web-applications-776435045393#.ld3h5plxs)).
 * Grab the [Redux dev tools Chrome exention](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)